EoU and Claim Charts: The Patent Litigator’s Toolkit

 Understanding EoU (Evidence of Use) and Claim Charts

-EoU, or Evidence of Use, and Claim Charts are critical tools in the world of patent litigation, often determining the success or failure of a case.
+Evidence of Use (EoU) and Claim Charts are critical tools in the world of patent litigation and patent invalidation.
+They often determine the success or failure of a case, particularly when trying to invalidate a patent.

 Evidence of Use (EoU) Chart